-Monica Huerta is a cultural and literary historian of the nineteenth and twentieth century United States.
+Monica Huerta is a cultural and literary historian of the nineteenth and twentieth century United States, and an assistant professor in English and American Studies at Princeton University.
 Her research and teaching interests include 19th and 20th century American literature, including African American and Latinx, visual culture, photography, legal studies, and science studies.

 Dr. Huerta's work has been generously supported by Princeton University, Duke University, the University of California, Berkeley, the Mellon Mays Fellowship, the Ford Foundation, the New York Public Library, the National Hispanic Cultural Center, the Social Science Research Council, among others.

 In November of 2019, with Professor Carolyn N. Biltoft (Graduate Institute, Geneva), she will host an experimental, interdisciplinary symposium and workshop, “The Poetics of Material Life.”
 The symposium is being generously supported by the following bodies at Princeton: the Council in the Humanities, the Center for Human Values, the English Department, and the Interdisciplinary Doctoral Program in the Humanities.
 The papers from this experimental workshop will be collected in a special issue of UPenn's new journal, History & Capitalism, forthcoming the following year.

 Dr. Huerta has taught many kinds of courses, including, “We Out Here: An Introduction to Latino Literatures,” “Imagining Slavery & Gender,” “Translating America,” “About Faces: Case Studies in the History of Reading Faces,” “Historical Fiction / Fictional History,” and “Introduction to American Studies.”